-Aluminum rolling is highly automated, but it is the adoption of the Industrial Internet of Things and the integration of artificial intelligence into aluminum rolling that I find most fascinating.
+Samanta: Aluminum rolling is highly automated, but it is the adoption of the Industrial Internet of Things and the integration of artificial intelligence into aluminum rolling that I find most fascinating.
 This presents an opportunity to synchronize all process steps and maximize profit.

-There have been tremendous steps forward in computing power, network bandwidth, smart sensors, and robotics, all of which are major contributors to digitalization.
+Samanta: There have been tremendous steps forward in computing power, network bandwidth, smart sensors, and robotics, all of which are major contributors to digitalization.
 With prices for these technologies plummeting all the time, aluminum producers stand to benefit significantly from digitalization.

-Data science has come a long way over the last few years, leading to the development of numerous algorithms that can be applied to the aluminum rolling industry.
+Samanta: Data science has come a long way over the last few years, leading to the development of numerous algorithms that can be applied to the aluminum rolling industry.
 However, the key to success lies in identifying and configuring appropriate machine learning or deep learning algorithms based on a thorough understanding and in-depth knowledge of the processes that are specific to aluminum rolling.

-Investigations are currently underway to adapt Multi-Purpose Interrupted Cooling (MULPIC) systems used in steel plate rolling mills for application in aluminum mills.
+Investigations are currently underway to adapt Multi-Purpose Interrupted Cooling (MULPIC) systems used in steel plate rolling mills for application in aluminium mills.
 The accelerated cooling offered by MULPIC will allow coil temperatures to be reduced even more quickly in order to minimize the time that a coil is held between processing steps—all part of the “lean philosophy” that many producers adhere to.